-For a few days I had fun daydreaming that I would apply for the position, succeed (you never fail in your daydreams) and revitalise the place I remember the place I explored as a kid.
+For a few days I had fun daydreaming that I would apply for the position, succeed (you never fail in your daydreams) and revitalise the place I remember and explored as a kid.

-The call for papers bioemphemera pointed to reminded me that for those few days I thought about how you might present ’modern’ biology in museums, given that you can’t see things at a molecular-sized things directly, and how you would place these exhibits alongside the existing, older, material.
-These same questions appear in the call for papers in the conference bioemphemera points to.
+The call for papers bioemphemera pointed to reminded me of older thoughts I had about how you might present ’modern’ biology in museums, given that you can’t see things at a molecular-sized things directly, and how you would place these exhibits alongside the existing, older, material.
+It resonated with me that these same questions appear in the call for papers in the conference bioemphemera points to.